RouninMedia/Da3SH/README.md

 ______

 ## Wait a second... don't WebComponents already exist?
+Yes.
+Since late 2018, cross-browser-compatible **WebComponents** *do* exist.

-WebComponents *do* exist but the difference between **WebComponents** and **Da3SH Modules** is that the former are intended to represent re-usable *primitive components*, while the latter represent re-usable *rich components*.
-Further, WebComponents will not work in javascript-disabled browsers, whereas, if required, framework-agnostic, language-agnostic **Da3SH** allows developers to build javascript-free websites.
+The difference between **WebComponents** and **Da3SH Modules** is that the former are intended to represent re-usable *primitive components*, while the latter represent re-usable *rich components*.

+Further, **WebComponents** will not work in javascript-disabled browsers.

+In contrast, if required, framework-agnostic, library-agnostic, language-agnostic **Da3SH** will allow developers to build javascript-free websites.